iivanoo/covid-apps-observer/data/data_us/reports/resources/org.ascension.android.ascn.onlinecare___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.ascension.android.ascn.onlinecare 5 reviews"/>
 </p>

+> We use the virtual appointments.
+But if you receive a phone call during the call the volume will drop to low to finish the appointment.<br> :date: __2020-12-29 19:44:54__

 > Great app fast reliable and convenient<br> :date: __2020-12-22 06:04:57__

 > Quality application provides what I need for virtual appointments<br> :date: __2020-12-18 18:09:44__